-A leader's Command Range is traced in hexes, not MPs, from the Commander to the combat unit.
+A leader's Command Range is traced in hexes, not Movement Points, from the Commander to the combat unit.
 Players cannot trace Command Range through an enemy unit or ZOC.
-The presence of a friendly unit in a hex does negate any enemy ZOCs there and allows command to be traced in/through the hex.
 Command status is determined at the start of Activation and stays with the unit throughout that Activation.